nidhalamara/asthma-disease-prediction/readme.md

 the test body should match the same fields as in the file called schema.json

-this project was made for educational purposes :
+this project was made for educational purposes and was made with love.

-the dataset that we've used is from https://www.kaggle.com/code/mohansss/asthma-disease-prediction/input\n
+the dataset that we've used is from https://www.kaggle.com/code/mohansss/asthma-disease-prediction/input

-this project is made with love.